WhiteflagProtocol/whiteflag-standard/wf-specification.md

-For blockchains that encourage or require to use a different address for each transaction, deterministic key chains are used to link the authentication message both to the blockchain account as well as to other messages sent by the same originator but with different addresses.
+For blockchains that encourage or require to use a different address for each transaction, deterministic key chains are used to link the authentication message to the blockchain account as well as to other messages sent by the same originator but with different addresses.
+However, although supported, deterministic keys and addresses should normally not be used for Whiteflag.

 The authentication mechanism is described in detail in [Paragraph 2.4.2.2](#2422-management-messages) for initial authentication messages, and in [Paragraph 5.1](#51-joining-and-leaving-the-whiteflag-network)